ZlomenyMesic/Bomberman/README.md

 and an exit portal generated at the start of the game.
 Collecting the treasure will earn you a random score between 160 and 1260.
-Entering the exit portal will teleport you to another level.
+Entering the exit portal will teleport you to the next level.
 After reaching level 3, there is a 1 in 3 chance of generating a random upgrade (or downgrade).
 So far I have added just one - wheelchair.
 Collecting a wheelchair will take you a random amount of score between 160 and 1260.
 Your score cannot